Meet Ron, dedicated education, health care and employment law advisor and litigator.

 - Commercial litigation related to a variety of business disputes

 In his former life, Ron was:

-- A clerk in the Maine Superior Court in Portland, serving Justices Arthur Brennan, Susan Calkins, Roland Cole, Nancy Mills and Leigh Saufley
+- A clerk in the ME Superior Court in Portland, serving Justices Arthur Brennan, Susan Calkins, Roland Cole, Nancy Mills and Leigh Saufley

-- The first chair of the Maine Commission on Indigent Legal Services, a state agency that provides high-quality representation to indigent citizens, including criminal and juvenile defendants
+- The first chair of the ME Commission on Indigent Legal Services, a state agency that provides high-quality representation to indigent citizens, including criminal and juvenile defendants

 - Between college and law school: a waiter, a bellman, a wedding videographer, a title examiner and an “executive gofer” in a ski shop